b0nes164/SimpleComputeShaderHashTable/README.md

 The compute shader portion of this code is written in HLSL, but since of the unique way Unity interfaces with the compute shader this is not a complete HLSL solution.

 # Important notes
--This hash table was designed to work on 32bit keys and 32bit values.
+* This hash table was designed to work on 32bit keys and 32bit values.
--The size of the hash table must be a power of 2.
+* The size of the hash table must be a power of 2.
--The hash table is not resizeable.
+* The hash table is not resizeable.
--It reserves 0xffffffff as an empty sentinel value for both keys and values.
+* It reserves 0xffffffff as an empty sentinel value for both keys and values.

 # To use this project
 To use this project, simply add `Hash.compute` and `Test.cs` to an existing Unity project, attach `Test.cs` to a gameobject in the editor, and attach `Hash.compute` to `Test.cs`.
 These scripts were written in a Unity project version 2021.1.5f1, but can probably be used in older versions so long as it supports compute shaders.